alialridae8060/escape-from-school/outcomes/asks-for-bathroom.md

-# You ask to use the batheroom and while walking to use the bathroom and notice three exits.
+# You ask to use the bathroom and while walking to use the bathroom and notice three exits.
 ## Which will you choose ? :
 ## 1. https://github.com/alialridae8060/escape-from-school/blob/main/outcomes/exit-1-usage.md
 ## 2. https://github.com/alialridae8060/escape-from-school/blob/main/outcomes/exit-2-usage.md